abinit/abipy/docs/workflows.rst

 ``hardware``
     Dictionary with information on the hardware available on this particular queue.
+    Used by Abinit ``autoparal`` to optimize parallel execution.

+The ``qadapter`` is therefore responsible for all interactions with a specific queue management system (shell, Slurm, PBS, etc), including handling all details of queue script format as well as queue submission and management.

+..
+NOTE:

-Multiple ``qadapters`` are useful if you are running on a cluster with different queues but we post-pone the discussion of this rather technical point and, for the time being, we employ a ``manager.yml`` with a single adapter.
+    Multiple ``qadapters`` are useful if you are running on a cluster with different queues but we post-pone the discussion of this rather technical point.
+    For the time being, we use a ``manager.yml`` with a single adapter.

 The configuration file I use on my laptop to run jobs via the shell is:

 .. code-block:: yaml

     qadapters: # List of `qadapters` objects  (just one in this simplified example)

+	-  priority: 1
-	- queue:
+           queue:
 	    qtype: shell        # "Submit" jobs via the shell.
-	    qname: localhost    # "Submit" to the `localhost` queue. (fake queue in this case)
+	    qname: localhost    # "Submit" to the localhost queue (it's a fake queue in this case)

-	  priority: 1

 	  job:
-	    pre_run: "export PATH=$HOME/git_repos/abinit_eph/build_gcc/src/98_main:$PATH"
+	    pre_run: "export PATH=$HOME/git_repos/abinit/build_gcc/src/98_main:$PATH"
-	    mpi_runner: mpirun
+	    mpi_runner: "mpirun"

 	  limits:
 	    timelimit: 1:00:00   #  Time-limit for each task.
 	    max_cores: 2         #  Max number of cores that can be used by a single task.

-	  # Hardware specification, used by autoparal to optimize parallel execution.
+	  # Hardware specification
 	  hardware:
 	     num_nodes: 1
 	     sockets_per_node: 1
 	     cores_per_socket: 2
 	     mem_per_node: 4 Gb

-Note that my laptop has 1 socket with 2 CPUs and 4 Gb of memory in total, hence I don't want to run ABINIT tasks with more than 2 CPUs.
-This is the reason why ``max_cores`` is set to 2.
-``timelimit`` is not used when you are using ``qname: shell``, but it is very important when you are submitting jobs on a cluster because this value is used to generate the submission script.

-At this point, you may wonder why we need to specify all these parameters in the configuration file.
-The reason is that, before submitting a job to a resource manager, AbiPy will use the autoparal feature of ABINIT to get all the possible parallel configurations with `ncpus <= max_cores`.
-On the basis of these results, `AbiPy` selects the "optimal" one, and changes the ABINIT input file and the submission script accordingly .
-(this is a very useful feature, especially for calculations done with `paral_kgb=1` that require the specification of ``npkpt``, ``npfft``, ``npband``, etc).
-If more than one `QueueAdapter` is specified, AbiPy will first compute all the possible configuration and then select the "optimal" `QueueAdapter` according to some kind of policy
+The ``job`` section is the most critical one, in particular the ``pre_run`` option that will be executed by the shell script before invoking Abinit.
+On my laptop, I don't install Abinit (developers never install the code they develop) so I have to prepend the directory where the Abinit executables are located to my original ``$PATH`` variable.
+Change ``pre_run`` according to your Abinit installation and make sure that ``mpirun`` is also in ``$PATH``.
+If you don't use a parallel version of Abinit, just set ``mpi_runner: null`` (``null`` is the YAML version of the Python ``None``).

-Copy this example, change the entries in the ``hardware`` and the ``limits`` section according to your machine, change ``pre_run`` so that the Abinit executables can be found in ``$PATH``.
+Copy this example and change the entries in the ``hardware`` and the ``limits`` section according to your machine, in particular make sure that ``max_cores`` is not greater than the number of physical cores available on personal computer.
 Save the file in the current working directory and run the ``abicheck.py`` script provided by AbiPy.
 If everything is configured properly, you should see something like this in the terminal.

 .. command-output:: abicheck.py --no-colors

 This message tells us that everything is in place and we can finally run our first calculation.

+.. note:

+    My laptop has 1 socket with 2 CPUs and 4 Gb of memory in total, hence I don't want to run Abinit tasks with more than 2 CPUs.
+This is the reason why ``max_cores`` is set to 2.
+    The ``timelimit`` option is not used when you are using ``qname: shell``, but it becomes important when you are submit jobs on a cluster because this value is used to generate the submission script.

 The directory ``~abipy/data/runs`` contains python scripts to generate workflows for typical ab-initio calculations.
 Here we focus on the configuration of the manager and the execution of the flow so we don't to explain how to generate input files and create Flow objects in python.